things-nyc/aep_to_ttn_mlinux/README.md

-# `configure_aep`
+# `aep_to_ttn_mlinux`

-`configure_aep` is used to configure a MultiTech Conduit with AEP firmware that is in commissioning mode.
+`aep_to_ttn_mlinux` is used to configure a MultiTech Conduit with AEP firmware that is in commissioning mode.
 It configures the Conduit for use with the IthacaThings administration system by Jeff Honig.

 <!-- TOC depthfrom:2 updateonsave:true -->